-Deploy the real-time reporting (RTR) add-on
+Deploy real-time reporting (RTR)

 This feature is in Beta preview and not production ready.

-Real-time reporting (RTR) is an optional add-on for NBS 7.
-RTR reduces reporting latency from as long as 24 hours to between 5 minutes and 1 hour.
-It uses Kafka Connect to stream row-level changes from source tables, which reduces reliance on the MasterETL batch process.
+Real-time reporting (RTR) is an NBS 7 capability that reduces reporting latency from as long as 24 hours to between 5 minutes and 1 hour.
+RTR uses Change Data Capture to detect row-level changes in source tables, publishes those changes to Kafka topics, and loads the data into the reporting database.
+This section covers steps to install RTR with Helm charts.

 On this page